Scorcher’s new album, ADMD (All Dorks Must Die), sends a message to the inauthentic with an impressive 17-track rap blend

 Scorcher‘s ambitions to disrupt rap’s matrix of off-the-shelf participants, where artists are often mothballed in favour of actors who would rather regurgitate than create, are in full swing.
 His new album, ADMD (All Dorks Must Die), drops today with some of the most adept deliveries in recent memory.

 Whether we want to believe it or not, originality plateaued a long time ago, replaced by ‘content’.
-This is now also being repurposed, and those who discredit such sentiments are usually the same people who engage in said copycat culture, aiming for instant gratification over careful study of a chosen subject.
+This is now being repurposed (mostly by those who seek to discredit such sentiments) with aims for instant gratification over careful study of a chosen subject.

 What You Need To Know